hxrts/diagram/README.md

 Machines are initialized with their respective MachineIDs, program subgraphs, the latency at which they operate, and their accepted timeouts.
 Each machine is responsible for executing specific tasks defined in the DAG.

 **Program Evaluation**
 The DAG is executed node-by-node, respecting dependencies and block constraints.
 Computations are executed on the correct machines via `scheduleMachine`.
-Rollbacks are triggered when a timeout or failure occurs, ensuring consistent system state.
+Rescinds are triggered when a timeout or failure occurs, ensuring consistent system state.

 ## Files
 - **`Main.hs`**: Main entry point of the program.
 Reads a configuration file, initializes the DAG, schedules tasks on machines, and executes the computation.
 - **`ProgramInstantiation.hs`**: Converts the configuration file into machine configurations and program schedules that are used to initialize the program environment.
-- **`ProgramEvaluation.hs`**: Implements the evaluation logic, including atomicity, concurrency, rollbacks, and freeing.
+- **`ProgramEvaluation.hs`**: Implements the evaluation logic, including atomicity, concurrency, rescinds, and freeing.
 - **`Spec.hs`**: Defines the test suite for validating program behavior.
 - **`TrainHotelRetry.json`**: Simulates a retry scenario where the first booking attempt fails due to a timeout, and the second booking attempt succeeds.